 ERJ staff report (TB)

-Findlay, Ohio -- The United Steelworkers (USW) International and USW Local 207L in Findlay have filed charges with the National Labor Relations Board against Cooper Tire & Rubber Co., alleging the tyre maker committed unfair labour practices during contract negotiations with unionised workers at its Findlay plant.
+Findlay, Ohio -- The United Steelworkers (USW) International and USW Local 207L in Findlay have filed charges with the National Labor Relations Board against Cooper Tire & Rubber Co., alleging the tire maker committed unfair labor practices during contract negotiations with unionized workers at its Findlay plant.

 Cooper locked out approximately 900 USW workers on Nov.
 29 and started bringing in temporary workers Dec.
-5 to produce tyres there.
+5 to produce tires there.

 The USW said it filed 10 charges against Cooper, including: